TOMP-WG/TOMP-REF/README.md

 }</pre>
 will result in a few planning options.
 There is a very simple implementation, dividing the route in a few legs and for each leg it will look for TOs that can fulfill the request.

+## Meta lookup
+There is a seperate project with a meta lookup webservice.
+It contains the available TOs and MPs.
+It's modifiable in 'operators.json'.

 ## Operators
 These operators are available:<br>
-java -jar tomp-ref-1.0.0.jar -Dspring.profiles.active=bike<br>
+java -jar reference-[version]-exec.jar -Dspring.profiles.active=bike<br>
-java -jar tomp-ref-1.0.0.jar -Dspring.profiles.active=car<br>
+java -jar reference-[version]-exec.jar -Dspring.profiles.active=car<br>

 There are also other possibilities to start up other operators, look at the application.yml.